Neeku Naaku Dash Dash

-Neeku Naaku Dash Dash is a 2012 Indian Telugu romantic thriller film directed by Teja is about a student named Siva who is forced to drop out of college to work with liquor mafia, who forces teenagers to work for them.
+Neeku Naaku Dash Dash is a 2012 Indian Telugu romantic thriller film directed by Teja is about a student named Siva who is forced to drop out of college to work with the liquor mafia, who forces teenagers to work for them.
 He falls in love with Gayathri, which causes trouble with the mafia, which molds the rest of the story.

 Plot

-Siva studies in a village stands as a surety for his friend's loan.
-While the lender comes and asks for money, his friends refuse to return.
-So Siva had to drop his college and for returning the loan the lender takes him to the nearby town where he had to work under liquor mafia.
+Siva, who studies in a village, stands as a guarantor for his friend's loan.
+While the lender comes and asks for money, his friends refuse to pay up.
+So Siva has to drop his college and for returning the loan the lender takes him to the nearby town where he had to work for the liquor mafia.
 There he meets Gayathri, they fall in love and Gayathri learns that she is pregnant.
 Meanwhile, Siva tries to get his mistake (getting Nagaraj killed because of him and his friend Toofan) set right by stealing the money from his owner and at the same time there would be chaos in the building they work.
 So finally they escape from them and they are then pursued by the Chitti Thalli, Bapineedu and the police.